News for the Week of:

 This year, the club continues to support the book sanctuary initiative by including at least one banned book in its reading plan.
 Our next meeting will be on December 14 to discuss Furious Hours: Murder, Fraud, and the Last Trial of Harper Lee by Casey Cep.

-Revive Christmas Baskets:
+Revive Christmas Baskets: Thank you!

 All Saints volunteers for the RCS Mobile Pantry: